RafaelOlivra/docker-apache-php-fpm/README.md

 # A simple Docker Image for Containerized PHP Applications

-It includes by default **Nginx Proxy Manager / Mariadb Latest / phpMyAdmin / Customized php:8.2-apache **.
+It includes by default **Nginx Proxy Manager / Mariadb Latest / phpMyAdmin / Customized php:8.2-fpm with Apache2 **.
 I made this because I wanted a fast and simple way to deploy a performant WordPress site.

 ## Usage